speced/spec-maintenance/README.md

 ## Priorities

-I propose we define 3 priority levels, with labels `Priority: Urgent`, `Priority: Important`, and `Priority: Eventually`. `Priority: Eventually` issues won't have an SLO.
+I propose we define 3 priority levels, with labels `Priority: Urgent`, `Priority: Soon`, and `Priority: Eventually`. `Priority: Eventually` issues won't have an SLO.
 For the others, we can look at the latency distribution for closing issues.
 Still-open issues tend to be much older than closed issues, and I assume they'd mostly be labeled with `Priority: Eventually`.